smartninja/wd1-py3-exercises/lesson-16/deployment-tutorials/google-app-engine/README.md

   static_dir: static
 - url: /.*
   script: auto

+# add this if you want to use Datastore instead of the Firestore
+env_variables:
+  GAE_DATABASE: "datastore"
 ```

 This code basically says that your project needs Python 3.7 and that the `static` folder should be accessible via the `/static` URL.